Why do they do the interview?

 In a panel interview, there will be instances when one member of the panel has asked you a question, and in your attempt to give a satisfactory answer to him/her, you are literally ignoring and hence losing the attention as well as the interest of the rest of the panel.
 You don’t want that to happen, right?

-It’s okay to keep your focus on the concerned interviewer while answering his/her question, but also do not forget to give an occasional glance to other panel members as well, so as to address the panel as a whole and retain its attention.
+It’s okay to keep your focus on the concerned interviewer while answering his/her question, but also do not forget to give an occasional glance to other panel members as well, to address the panel as a whole and retain its attention.
 Establishing eye contact with each member is the key to winning the panel, and this is where you have to excel.

 3. Managing time, and your nerves